razvanandrei1974/Proiect-Jira-Testare-Manuala/README.md

 *	Reset

 ## :paperclip:	## _New Account_
-:black_nib: Verify the functionality of the fields specified below by entering valid data , but we also check the functionality of the "Submit" and "Reset" buttons.
+:black_nib: Verify the functionality of the fields specified below by entering valid data , for the correct operation of the menu "New Account", but we also check the functionality of the "Submit" and "Reset" buttons.
 -	Customer Id
 *	Account Type
 +	Initial deposit